Skip links

 19.3.
 Legal basis for the processing of personal data

-If the lead generation further aims at the fulfillment of a contract or the implementation of pre-contractual measures with the data subject, the legal basis for the data processing is Article 6 (1) sentence 1 lit. b GDPR.
+The legal basis for data processing, when consent is provided, is Article 6 (1) sentence 1 lit. a GDPR and § 25 TTDSG.
+If lead generation is aimed at fulfilling a contract or carrying out pre-contractual measures with the data subject, the legal basis for data processing is Article 6 (1) sentence 1 lit. b GDPR.

 19.4.
 Duration of storage